How Credit Cards Changed the Way Our Family Travels

 Scratch that.
 If you know anything about me, you know I love getting things for free.
 Yeah, free is always better.

-Last fall a co-worker of ours introduced the idea of using credit card sign up bonuses to take our family on an amazing vacation for little to no cost.
+A co-worker introduced the idea of using credit card welcome bonuses to take our family on an amazing vacation for little to no cost.

 The card reimburses you for up to $300 in travel spending each year which we hit pretty quickly (my husband travels a decent amount for work but really $300 could be 2 nights in a hotel or 1 plane ticket.
 Easy.).

 It also reimburses you for one Global Entry application each year.
 Since my husband already had that I applied for it and was paid back the $100 fee within days.
 And on top of that you get access to Priority Pass lounges throughout the world which usually means a free meal at every airport we visit!

 Ok, did you do the math? $450 annual fee, minus the $300 travel credit, minus the $100 global entry fee, minus a $50 dinner for two in an airport restaurant and your annual fee is paid for!

 But what about the minimum spending requirement you might ask.
 This particular card will currently give you 50,000 bonus points if you spend $4000 in the first 3 months.

 Ok, I realize that might sound like a lot.
 At least it did to us.
 But we put every, and I mean every expense we could on that card from the time it came in the mail and we were able to meet the minimum spend with time to spare.